 The Congress of Future Medical Leaders, sponsored by the National Academy of Future Physicians and Medical Scientists, will honor these young leaders and direct them to stay true to their dreams.

-Once Scholars leave the Congress they will enter a free program that provides the continual mentorship, resources, direction and network of connections to achieve their dreams.
+Once Delegates leave the Congress they will enter a free program that provides the continual mentorship, resources, direction and network of connections to achieve their dreams.

 This will be a truly transformational experience.